HariBhavsar/One-Program-To-Outspeed-Them-All-Mentees/README.md

 - In case you want to try using the manual install (as the default one may not work for everyone), follow this : https://learn.microsoft.com/en-us/windows/wsl/install-manual
 - Integrate WSL with visual studio code : https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode
 - Install git : https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-git
-- Run the following command to install g++, gdb (optional but recommended), make : sudo apt update && upgrade && sudo apt-get install build-essential && sudo apt install g++ gdb make ninja-build rsync zip
+- Run the following command to install g++, gdb (optional but recommended), make : `sudo apt update && upgrade && sudo apt-get install build-essential && sudo apt install g++ gdb make ninja-build rsync zip`
-- Run the following command to install python (we might need this for plotting performance) : sudo apt install python3 python3-pip ipython3
+- Run the following command to install python (we might need this for plotting performance) : `sudo apt install python3 python3-pip ipython3`
 - Here are some practice questions to check your installation.
 - Check g++ installation by completing the task described in compile.cpp
 - Complete the tasks in naive.cpp (implement naive Schur/Element-Wise Product of two vectors)
-- Run the command 'make' on the terminal to check Makefile installation
+- Run the command `make` on the terminal to check Makefile installation
-- Run the command 'python3 grapher.py' to check python installation
+- Run the command `python3 grapher.py` to check python installation
 - You might need to install some python modules like matplotlib or numpy in which case run pip install {nameOfModule}